-A graphical analysis of the city-county governments that lost significant population during 1969-95 (see Table 1 on previous page) did not reveal any particular subperiod of population gain that was subsequently offset by more substantial population loss.
-Cities such as Baltimore, the District of Columbia, Philadelphia, and St. Louis show a continual decline in number of inhabitants.
-New York City's population11 declined to a minimum, according to the Census Bureau, in 1981, and then grew moderately until the early 1990s when it has stabilized at about 92 percent of its 1969 level.
+A graphical analysis of the city-county governments which lost significant population during 1969-95 (See Table 1 above) did not reveal any particular subperiod of population gain that was subsequently offset by more substantial population loss.
+Cities such as Baltimore, DC, Philadelphia, and St. Louis show a continual decline in number of inhabitants.
+New York City's population12 declined to a minima, according to the Census Bureau, in 1981, and then grew moderately until the early 1990's when it has stabilized at about 92% of its 1969 level.
 San Francisco showed a similar pattern of decline between 1969 and 1979, recoupment and net growth to 1986, and then a stabilization from 1989 to 1995.
-(See Figure 1, p.
-332, and Figure 2, p.
-333).
-Every city-county in this study was surrounded by at least one suburban county that had a spectacular percentage growth in population (at least 150 percent or more).12
+(See Figure 1 and Figure 2).
+Every city-county in this study was surrounded by at least one suburban county, which had a spectacular percentage growth in population (at least 150% or more13).